lymphIDIBAPS/rnaseq_vamador/readME.md

 # For a real run of the pipeline
 snakemake --profile config/slurm/ --use-envmodules
 ```
-This command above will run the pipeline with the configuration from the file located in ***/slgpfs/projects/group_folder/rna_seq_vamador/config/config.yaml***.
-Be shure to check and modify the configuration file to alter the pipeline with your desired options.
+This command above will run the pipeline with the pipeline configuration from the file located in ***/slgpfs/projects/group_folder/rna_seq_vamador/config/config.yaml***.
+Be sure to check and modify the configuration file to alter the pipeline with your desired options.

+The cluster configuration file is located in ***/home/oscar/rnaseq/config/slurm/config.yaml***.
+Below you have all the options available to customize your cluster run.

 ## Configuration of the pipeline
 ### Trimmomatic